Modifying AIA Contract Documents: Advanced Strategies for Owners, Developers, and Contractors

 - What are the most common problems with the AIA standard contracts?

 - What is missing in the AIA documents?

 - What are best practices for modifying and amending these forms?

 - In what ways are AIA documents incomplete?

 - How can counsel incorporate RFPs and LOIs?

-- How can global riders be drafted to best modify the standard AIA contracts?
+- How can global riders be drafted to modify the standard AIA contracts?

 - What are best practices for ensuring project-wide consistency?

-- What modifications should owners and contractors make to address COVID-19 related risk?
+- What modifications should owners and contractors make to address COVID-19 related risks?